 - ParentChild: The hierarchy has the SAP parent-child format.

-- Natural: The parent child hierarchy will be transformed in a regular hierarchy.
+- Natural: The section Natural Representation is activated.
+The parent child hierarchy will be transformed in a regular hierarchy.

-Defines the maximum number of levels if the representation natural is selected.
-In the following screenshot you see the hierarchie shown in the previous screenshot with five levels in the representation natural.
+Level Count Defines the maximum number of levels if the representation natural is selected.
+In the following screenshot you see the hierarchie shown in the previous screenshot with five levels in the representation Natural.

 Fill empty levels